9 Healthy Foods That Turn Off Your Hunger Switch Fast

 White potatoes are the New Jersey of carbs: not nearly as bad as their reputation.
 The Snookification: frying or buttering the spuds.
 The Springsteenian response: boiling and chilling.
 In fact, plain boiled potatoes are the most filling food there is, according to the Satiety Index of Common Foods, an Australian study published in the European Journal of Clinical Nutrition.
 To maximize their flat-belly benefits, throw 'em in the refrigerator and make a potato salad.
 The cooling process will crystallize the tubers into resistant starch, which takes longer to break down in your intestine, producing fat-burning butyrate and delaying hunger pangs.

-Fish has a ton of Zero Belly benefits—it's high in omega-3 acids, which reduce inflammation throughout the body and allow leptin to communicate efficiently with the brain—and halibut is especially great.
+Fish has a ton of flat-belly benefits—it's high in omega-3 acids, which reduce inflammation throughout the body and allow leptin to communicate efficiently with the brain—and halibut is especially great.
 The Satiety Index of Common Foods ranks halibut the #2 most filling food (bested only by those boiled potatoes).
 The study's authors attribute that to halibut's high protein content and levels of tryptophan; the latter produces serotonin, one of the hormones that curbs hunger.
 Halibut is also one of the best sources for methionine, a nutrient that reverses the genes for insulin resistance and obesity.

-Resolve to do more prying.
+Resolve to do more prying to turn off your hunger switch.
 Oysters are one of the best food sources of zinc, a mineral that works with leptin to regulate appetite.
 Research shows that overweight people tend to have higher levels of leptin and lower levels of zinc than slimmer folk.
 A study published in the journal Life Sciences found that taking zinc supplements could increase leptin production in obese men by 142 percent!
-A half-dozen oysters only has 43 calories but provides 21 percent of your RDA of iron—deficiencies of which have been linked to a significant increase in fat gene expression.
+A half-dozen oysters only have 43 calories but provide 21 percent of your RDA of iron.
+If you have a deficiency in either of these nutrients, you're at higher risk of an increase in fat gene expression.